Plastic Surgery Pricing – Surgery Costs & Fees

 - Post-operative consultations with Dr Doyle, for 12 weeks following your surgery

 Major surgery performed by Dr Doyle will be done under a general anaesthetic.
 Anaesthetists, like most other medical specialists, do not have a standard scale of fees but usually charge by the hour or procedure.
 Thus, the anaesthetist fee will depend on the qualifications of the anaesthetist who attends to you and the complexity of your surgery.
 Again, expect to be given an estimate of fees prior to your procedure.

 All major surgery by Dr Doyle is performed at John Flynn Hospital in Tugun.
 Hospital fees can vary significantly from facility to facility.
 Keep in mind that surgeons and anaesthetists are regarded as “independent contractors” who utilise the facilities of private hospitals.
-As such, Dr Doyle is unable to negotiate, discuss or agree on the arrangements that the hospital makes with patients regarding fees.
+As such, Dr Doyle is unable to negotiate, discuss or agree on the arrangements that the hospital makes with patients regarding pricing and fees.
 The hospital fee can vary depending on if it is insured or uninsured, a cosmetic or reconstructive case, the time in theatre and whether it is a day case or overnight stay is required.

 Breast Implant Costs

 There are a wide variety of breast implants available (see Breast Implant Options) and Dr Doyle will discuss these with you depending on the result you are looking to achieve.
 The price of your breast implants in Australia will also vary depending on the brand, texture, size and shape you decide on.